Skip to main content

 The firm was founded on the core principle that independent creators need legal advocates for expressing themselves through their art.

-Whether it’s an investor or insurance company who is concerned about a cutting-edge use of content, or an adverse party who does not want a documentary to see the light of day, we support our clients’ legal right to do it, show it and express it.
+Whether it’s a distributor, investor or insurance company who is concerned about a cutting-edge use of content, or an adverse party who does not want a documentary to see the light of day, we support our clients’ legal right to do it, show it and express it.

 We strongly support creators’ free speech rights.